FERNmatrix/Thermo-nuclear-network/README.md

 the organization of the repo as self-explanatory as possible but for the sake of completeness, I will outline it here.

 #### explicitMatrix
 The explicitMatrix/ directory is the main directory where active development of the explicit matrix computation algorithm occurs.

+#### old_explicitMatrix
-It includes older C versions, the current C++ version, as well as other data files.
+This directory includes older C and C++ versions of explicitMatrix as well as other data files.

 #### matlab
 The matlab/ directory is the location of all previous Matlab based development files, primarily written by Nick Brey.